Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Introduction

 The structure of the paper is as follows.
 In Sec.\,\ref{2}, we briefly review the $4D$ charged EGB black hole and its thermodynamics.
 In Sec.\,\ref{3}, we explore the scattering of a massive complex scalar field in the $4D$ charged EGB black hole background and obtain the energy and charge fluxes of the complex scalar field.
 In Sec.\,\ref{4}, we check the validity of the weak cosmic censorship conjecture for extremal and near-extremal black holes by scattering of the charged scalar field.
 In Sec.\,\ref{5}, we check the possibility of overcharging the black hole by injection of a test charged particle.
+We compare our research with other works in Sec.\,\ref{6}.
 The last section is devoted to discussions and conclusions.